dqops/dqo/docs/working-with-dqo/daily-monitoring-of-data-quality.md

     ![Importing tables](https://dqops.com/docs/images/working-with-dqo/daily-monitoring-of-data-quality/importing-tables.png)

-When new tables are imported, DQOps automatically activates profiling and monitoring checks, and opens an Advisor that allows you to quickly collect basic statistics, run profiling checks or modify the schedule for newly imported tables.
+When new tables are imported, DQOps automatically activates profiling and monitoring checks, and opens an Advisor that allows you to quickly collect basic statistics, run profiling checks, or modify the schedule for newly imported tables.
 But let's close the Advisor with the X button in the top right corner and verify the activation of the default checks.

 ![Importing tables - advisor](https://dqops.com/docs/images/working-with-dqo/daily-monitoring-of-data-quality/advisor.png)